ogckw/aws_lambda_backup_s3/README.md

 ### Description

 This sample code will demo how to trigger AWS Lambda by putting object to AWS S3.
+Please use AWS Admin account manipulate the tutorial

 The workflow see below: